 The report proposes a universal, single-tiered health system.
 It also proposes providing everyone resident in Ireland with a 'Sláinte Card' entitling them to free GP care and public hospital care.
-It is considered that around an extra 900 public health nurses and 600 GPs would be needed in order to implement the proposals outlined in the report.
+It is considered that around an extra 900 public health nurses and 600 GPs would be needed to implement the proposals outlined in the report.
 The recruitment process for the new 'Sláintecare' Programme began in January 2018.
+The Sláintecare implementation strategy is the government's plan for delivering this substantive and equitable health and social service over the next 10 years.
+Sláintecare is an ambitious and complex reform programme that will take 10 years to implement.